Sponsor a Child

 It’s a fact that, without education, it is impossible to break the cycle of poverty.

-Sponsoring a child is not only rewarding for you as a sponsor but helps you to play your part in the fight against poverty by empowerment and education.
+Sponsoring a child is not only rewarding for you as a sponsor but helps you to play your part in the fight against poverty through education and empowerment.

 Commonly asked questions…